 Dee has cultivated a diverse career that has also seen her on theatre stages including the 2009 premiere of New York choreographer, Twyla Tharp’s, musical, Come Fly Away, the critically acclaimed musical, Wang Dang Doodle at the Arts Club in Vancouver, BC, as well as an inspirational speaker with a keynote address being delivered at the 2009 Women’s CEO & Senior Management Summit in Toronto, the BC Music Teachers Conference, and commencement addresses at Capilano University.

 An internationally respected vocal clinician, adjudicator and mentor, Dee presents clinics, workshops, and master classes globally.
 She was on the faculty of the vocal department of the Aaron Copeland School of Music at Queens College (NY) 2013 - 2014.
-Also in 2013, she created the annual week-long Dee Daniels Vocal Jazz Workshop, and has been the donor for the Dee Daniels Jazz Vocal Scholarship at the Capilano University in North Vancouver, BC since 2001.
+Also in 2013, she created the annual week-long Dee Daniels Vocal Jazz Workshop, and through 2017, was the donor for the Dee Daniels Jazz Vocal Scholarship at the Capilano University in North Vancouver, BC since 2001.
 She was the first artist to serve on the advisory board of the Lionel Hampton International Jazz Festival (2002 - 2008), and has received several awards for her contribution in the field of music performance, music education, and community service.
 Visit www.deedaniels.com for complete bio.

 (53 Word Count) Dee Daniels is a jazz vocalist with a unique sound, steeped in the art of storytelling through song.
 Performing a mix of standards, blues, gospel, and original compositions, all with interesting and unique arrangements, she transcends musical borders when she brings her jazz styling, infused with gospel and blues flavoring to the stage.